-If probiotics are so great, why not supplement daily?
+If probiotics are so great, should you take one daily?

 There is nothing wrong with supplementing with probiotic pills.
 In fact, it may be a great idea.
 Many of the bugs in probiotic supplements are transient – they are gone from your body in a few weeks.
-While they do a lot of good during their stay, supplements are simply by themselves inadequate.
+While they do a lot of good during their stay, supplements, simply by themselves are inadequate.

 I’m constantly trying to increase the variety and quantity of my gut flora.
 I use supplements as part of a ‘recolonization program,’ especially if I’m forced to take an antibiotic.
 I recently had to take Cipro after picking up a charming respiratory tract infection while camping in the Amazon jungle.

 My gut recolonization plan:

 - Take Prescript Assist, InnovixLabs Multi-Strain Probiotic and about a dozen different brands of supplements.
 Once I’ve reintroduced these bugs to my gut, I take them intermittently instead of daily.

 - Fermented foods.
 Fermentation often takes place in low-oxygen environments like our gut.
 These anaerobic bugs are not often found in supplements.
 I consume several different types of sauerkraut, kimchi, kefir, kombucha.
 I love this Hot Pink Jalapeno Garlic Kraut.
 I make yogurt at home – the stuff in grocery stores don’t interest me because they’re sweetened, too low in fat, underfermented (still milky with too few bugs) and too high in lactose.

 Don’t fall for products that claim to be both pre and pro-biotic.
 This is like a shampoo with a built-in conditioner.
 For prebiotics to work, you need teaspoon quantities of it.
 Fairy-dusting is a marketing gimmick.

 The real reason I don’t take probiotic supplements every day…

 …is that once you have ‘recolonized’ your gut with probiotics, eating soluble or prebiotic fiber to feed and grow your probiotic flora may be much better than continuing to take more probiotics.
 This is a far healthier, cheaper and tastier approach to maintaining gut health.